Owlet Cam Review

 Range

-With Wi-Fi connectivity you should be able to connect to your baby anywhere you have internet access.
-This means it has superior range ver dedicated monitors that can be limited by square footage, walls, and other forms of home interference.
-However, in our tests, the Owlet struggled to stay connected to the Wi-Fi consistently when the competing Wi-Fi monitors didn't have any challenges.
+With WiFi connectivity, you should be able to connect to your baby anywhere you have internet access.
+This means it has a superior range compared to dedicated monitors limited by square footage, walls, and other forms of home interference.
+However, in our tests, the Owlet struggled to stay connected to the WiFi consistently when the competing WiFi monitors didn't have any challenges in our best video monitor review.

 Audio / Visual

-This monitor has below average sound clarity compared to the competition, but similar to the other Wi-Fi options.
-Sound may not seem that important when you are buying a video monitor, but don't forget it is the sound of your baby crying that will alert you to look at the video images.
-Without good sound clarity and features, you could miss your baby cries.
+This monitor has below-average sound clarity compared to the competition but is similar to the other WiFi options.
+The sound may not seem that important when you buy a video monitor, but don't forget it is the sound of your baby crying that will alert you to look at the video images.
+Without good sound clarity and features, you could miss your baby's cries.

-Despite 1080p HD video technology, the Owlet offered subpar video quality in our tests compared to the other Wi-Fi options in our review.
-With an average score for video, it has more in common with basic dedicated monitors than the impressive Wi-Fi competition that provided clear, true to life images in the day or night.
-The daytime color is a little off and it has similar distortion trouble as one other Wi-Fi option, but it is the darkest of the Wi-Fi options.
+Despite 1080p HD video technology, the Owlet offered subpar video quality in our tests compared to the other WiFi options in our review.
+With an average score for video, it has more in common with basic dedicated monitors than the impressive WiFi competition that provides clear, true-to-life images in the day or night.
+The daytime color is a little off, and it has similar distortion trouble as one other WiFi option, but it is the darkest of the WiFi options.

 Ease of Use

-This monitor is challenging to use and earned a very low score for ease of use compared to the other options in this review.
+This monitor was challenging to use and earned a very low score for ease of use compared to the other options in this review.
 While it was very easy to set up using the app and the limited features prevent it from getting complicated but that is where the easy to use ends.
-We had significant problems keeping a Wi-Fi connection over the first week and once it disconnects you need to almost start over to get it going again.
-In fact, it appears to be a known issue for Owlet and many users complain that the product "doesn't work consistently."
-Of course, the goal of monitoring your baby is for peace of mind that you will be alerted if he or she needs your attention if you lose connection in the middle of the night.
-This could happen without your knowledge which could lead to a lack of sleep worrying about the monitor disconnecting without your knowledge.
+We had significant problems keeping a WiFi connection over the first week, and once it disconnects, you need to start over to get it going again.
+In fact, it appears to be a known issue for Owlet, and many users complain that the product “doesn't work consistently.”
+Of course, the goal of monitoring your baby is for peace of mind that you will be alerted if they need your attention if you lose connection in the middle of the night.
+This could happen without your knowledge, leading to a lack of sleep worrying about the monitor disconnecting without your knowledge.

 Battery Life